Accelerating Federated Learning over Reliability-Agnostic Clients in Mobile Edge Computing Systems: The HybridFL Protocol

 In this paper, we refer to the collection of clients connected to an edge node as a \textit{region}. $D^r$ denotes the set of data in region $r$ (note that the data cannot leave their end devices), i.e., $D^r = \{D^r_k | \forall k \in \mathrm{region\,} r \}$ .
 Without loss of generality, we assume a client can only connect to a single edge node.
 Table \ref{tab:symbols} lists the notations frequently used in this paper.

 In the first stage of any FL round, client selection is often performed to ensure that only a reasonable proportion of clients are engaged in training this round.
 For example, the number of selected clients is determined by the proportion $C$ in \cite{FL}\cite{FL_sys}.
 As pointed out by Kairouz et al. \cite{FL_survey1}, it is necessary to restrict the participating population to a small fraction for two reasons.
-On the one hand, it has been shown that involving an excessive number of clients can hardly benefit the convergence and quality of the global model \cite{FL}.
-On the other hand, recruiting excessive devices is neither cost-efficient in communication nor realistic for the end device owners.
+First, it has been shown that involving an excessive number of clients can hardly benefit the convergence and quality of the global model \cite{FL}.
+Second, recruiting excessive devices is neither cost-efficient in communication nor realistic for the end device owners.

 Nevertheless, a severe shortage of participants in FL also leads to an inferior global model, of which the unreliability of end devices is the main cause.
 These devices can opt out of any round of local training or drop out occasionally due to various reasons such as low battery level, device failure or network disconnection.
 Let $X_r(t)$ denote the set of clients who are in region $r$ and do not drop out of round $t$.
 Then, since the client may drop-out, manually or unexpectedly, we have $|X_r(t)| \leq C\cdot n_r$ and $|X(t)| = \sum_{r=1}^m |X_r(t)| \leq C \cdot n$, where $C$ is the desired proportion of clients with successful model submission ($C$ is preset by the cloud server).